NitchayaninT/data-mining/Process/ch9/Ensemble Methods.md

 ### Voting
 Train & test different classifiers (recommended to be odd), get performance Final prediction is based on majority vote
+- It uses Naive bayes, decision tree or rule induction to vote
 ### Stacking
 Splits data into 2 partitions
 **Stacking** tries to **learn how to combine multiple models** (base classifiers) in a smart way